WhitakerLab/Onboarding/Lab-meetings.md

 This blog post should be authored by the chair (make sure to change the `author`) part of the blog post header.

+The blog post does not need to include every point in the HackMD.
+In fact, it is not likely to be a particularly readable post if that is the case.
+It should be a short and engaging summary of the key points of discussion.

+Remember not to include any points that have the 🤫 emoji next to them.
+Use your best judgement when publicly sharing questions and comments that show particular vulnerability of the lab members participating in the conversation.

 Ideally, this blog post will be written up by the following Monday morning, and a pull request opened for review.

 Everyone who is mentioned by name in the blog post is expected to [review the pull request](https://help.github.com/en/articles/about-pull-request-reviews) and approve before the next lab meeting.